tengcharmaine/tp/docs/UserGuide.md

 On the patient list panel, the list will be filtered to that specific patient; On the patient notes panel, the updated notes of the specific patient will be shown.

 - If you'd like to add empty line(s), you can add an empty note (i.e. `addnote T0123456A n\` 1 or more times.
-Do note that the person list panel will not display the empty line(s) unless there is a note with other characters before and after the note with just spaces.
+Do note that the patient list panel will not display the empty line(s) unless there is a note with other characters before and after the note with just spaces.

 - The space characters at the start and end of the note are stripped during the execution of this command.
 So `addnote T0123456A n\ Diabetes` and `addnote T0123456A n\Diabetes` give the same note of `Diabetes`.